xpipe-io/xpipe/README.md

 <img src="https://github.com/xpipe-io/xpipe/assets/72509152/88d750f3-8469-4c51-bb64-5b264b0e9d47" alt="drawing" width="250"/>

 XPipe is a new type of shell connection hub and remote file manager that allows you to access your entire server infrastructure from your local machine.
-It works on top of your installed command-line programs that you normally use to connect and does not require any setup on your remote systems.
+It works on top of your installed command-line programs and does not require any setup on your remote systems.

 XPipe fully integrates with your tools such as your favourite text/code editors, terminals, shells, command-line tools and more.
 The platform is designed to be extensible, allowing anyone to add easily support for more tools or to implement custom functionality through a modular extension system.